matswatso/CampusNextDoor/README.md

 obvious name.
 In addition, you should include a Flutter project, as with the solo projects.

 We will discuss your proposal with you, so that it is appropriately scoped for difficulty (not too easy, nor too hard), and has clearly-identified milestones, minimal goals, and stretch goals.
-There will be three milestone submissions before the final submission.
+There will be three milestone submissions before the final submission. **While your proposal includes milestone tasks, you milestone submissions should be *time-based*, not progress-based.** That is, we want you to submit milestone progress reports roughly every two weeks.
+See below for more details.

 The final submission must include the following: